Claudio Baglioni: Biography

 Around 1968 he composed the Annabel Lee musical suite, based on a poem by Edgar Allan Poe.
-In 1969, he released his first single and recorded the single Signora Lia; a comic song that tells of a lady's marital infidelity, over time the song will become a cult of Italian pop music despite its poor initial success.
+In 1969, he released his first single and recorded the single Signora Lia; a comic song that tells of a lady's marital infidelity.
+Over time the song became a cult of Italian pop music despite its poor initial success.
 He collaborated with Italian singer Mia Martini for her debut album.

 Success came only in 1972, with the album Questo piccolo grande amore; the homonymous song in 1985 will be awarded as the Italian song of the century.
 In 1974, he recorded the album E tu ... with Vangelis.
 In 1975, it comes out Sabato pomeriggio; a concept album about waiting, based on Giacomo Leopardi's poems.
-In 1977, the album Solo; the first in which he makes lyrics, music and production on his own.
+In 1977, the album Solo; was the first in which he made lyrics, music and production on his own.
 In 1978, comes the incredible success with the album E tu come stai?.

-In 1981, he produced the hugely successful album Strada facendo.
-The following year the Alé-Oó tour starts, the first tour of an Italian singer in the big stadiums.
+In 1981, he produced the hugely successful album Strada facendo the first Italian album to reach one million copies.
+The following year the Alé Oó tour starts, the first tour of an Italian singer in the big stadiums.
 The name of the tour in fact takes its cue from a typical chorus of football matches.
 In June of the same year (1982) Claudio at the age of 31 becomes a father and in one day writes the worldwide hit song Avrai dedicated to his son.

-In 1985, comes the incredible success of the album La vita è adesso, the best-selling album of all time in Italy, immediately after the release of the album begins the 1985 tour that totaled over 1.5 million spectators with the final concert in Rome which was the first concert in the history of Italian music to be broadcast live on TV, the overwhelming success of the album kicks off another big tour the following year; Assolo a sensational tour consisting of over 30 concerts in the great stadiums of Italy where Claudio Baglioni performs completely alone, without a band, with the help of classical and electric guitar, pianola, piano, synthesizer and MIDI, a technology never tested at the time.
+In 1985, comes the incredible success of the album La vita è adesso, the best-selling album of all time in Italy with almost 4 million copies sold, immediately after the release of the album begins the 1985 stadium tour began which totaled over 1.5 million spectators with the final concert in Rome which was the first concert in the history of Italian music to be broadcast live on TV.

-The live album Assolo is based on the concert at the stadium in the city of Milan to which almost 100,000 people will flock, the triple album was a commercial success in Europe.
+The overwhelming success of the album kicks off another big tour the following year; Assolo a sensational tour consisting of over 30 concerts in the great stadiums of Italy where Claudio Baglioni performs completely alone, without a band, with the help of classical and electric guitar, pianola, piano, synthesizer and MIDI, a technology never tested at the time.
+The live album Assolo is based on the concert at the stadium in the city of Milan, the triple album was a commercial success in Europe.
 The success of Claudio in this decade is so high that around the end of 1985 the first collection for the European market of the singer-songwriter was released, entitled Claudio Baglioni, containing the best ten songs of the singer-songwriter of the 80s.

 In 1988, he participated in a concert of the Human Right Now! tour with Peter Gabriel, Sting and Bruce Springsteen.